Best toaster ovens in 2025

-We tested market-leading ovens from the likes of Breville, KitchenAid, Ninja and Hamilton Beach to determine the best toaster oven you can buy.
-Our top pick is the Ninja 12-in-1, which features two ovens that can cook independently or simultaneously.
+In order to help you find the right toaster oven for you, we tested market-leading ovens from the likes of Breville, KitchenAid, Ninja, and Hamilton Beach to determine the best toaster oven you can buy.
+Our top pick is the Ninja Prestige, which features two ovens that can cook independently or simultaneously.
 If you want a more affordable option the Cuisinart Air Fryer Toaster Oven impressed us with its brilliant value for money.

 The quick list

-With high scores for every recipe we tested, this Ninja toaster oven claimed the top spot by a mile.
+With high scores for every recipe we tested, this Ninja toaster oven is a top pick for those who want a double oven option.
 It’s brilliant at toasting bagels as well as baking cookies, plus the double doors allow you to cook two things at once for greater versatility.
 It’s intuitive to use despite this.

 This Breville toaster oven delivers across the board — exceptional at baking as well as roasting.
 Plus, it’s more versatile than most with slow cooking, dehydrating and proofing settings.
 The LCD screen gives it a premium appearance that other models can’t match.